Salem Tamil Nadu, India Travel Guide

 Local temple festivals may feature traditional foods, but specific food festivals for tourists are not a regular feature.

-Salem's cuisine has evolved with area-specific trade routes and cultural exchanges over centuries.
+Salem's cuisine has evolved with area-specific trade routes and cultural exchanges over hundreds of years.

 The fertile lands around Salem have shaped its diet, with seasonal produce featuring prominently.